subhayu1/expense-manager/readme.md

     ```
 3. Create Private and Public Keys for JWT token generation and verification
     ```shell
-    #create a folder to store the keys
-    mkdir -p ./src/main/resources/certs
-   #navigate to the folder
-    cd ./src/main/resources/certs
-    #create the keys

-    openssl genrsa -out keypair.pem 2048

-    openssl rsa -in keypair.pem -pubout -out public.pem

-    # create private key in PKCS#8 format
-    openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out private.pem
+      chmod -x ./generate-keys-for-auth.sh && ./generate-keys-for-auth.sh

     ```
+4. create the database using docker-compose. this will create the database
-3. Create SQL users and database by running the following script
+    and the required users by running the init.sql script at startup
-    OR use a SQL client like MySQL Workbench to create the users
-    and database using the SQL scripts in the `src/main/resources` folder:
+     ```shell:
+    docker-compose up -d
+    ```
+5. run the Migration manually to create the tables.
+    Make sure the database is up and running and you are in the source root
     ```shell

-    ```shell
-    chmod +x create-db-schema-and-users.sh
-    ./create-db-schema-and-users.sh
+    ./gradlew flywayMigrate
     ```
-4. Build the project using Maven or Gradle(recommended)
+6. Build the project using Maven or Gradle(recommended)

     ```shell
     mvn clean install